 - 1. A formal application for admission. - 2.
-Official transcripts from all colleges attended. - Documentation (required by Arkansas statute) of immunization for measles, rubella, and mumps.
-Two doses of measles, one dose of rubella, and one dose of mumps vaccine are required for incoming freshmen and foreign students.
-One dose of measles, one dose of rubella, and one dose of mumps vaccine are required for all other students.
+Official transcripts from all colleges attended. - 3.
+Documentation (required by Arkansas statute) of two immunizations for measles, rubella, and mumps.

 Note: If the 24 transferring hours do not include English composition and an algebra course, transfer students must also submit ACT, SAT, ASSET or COMPASS scores for placement.